 What are Inactive User Accounts in Microsoft 365?

 Inactive user accounts are those no longer actively used to access an organization’s resources.
 The key identifier is a lack of recent sign-in activity, typically within 90-180 days.
 Inactive user accounts can persist for various reasons, including former employees, service accounts, and external users.
-Therefore, it’s crucial to periodically review and eliminate unnecessary inactive accounts.
+Therefore, it’s crucial to periodically identify and remove inactive accounts in M365.

 What are the Risks of Inactive Accounts?